 |Sebbene lui voglia andare all’università, non ha ricevuto voti abastanza buoni al liceo.||Although he wants to go to college, he did not get good enough grades in high school.|

-(English = One/you must have fresh strawberries to make the pie properly.)
+You must have fresh strawberries so that the pie is made properly.

 -Some of this material is adapted from Conversational Italian for Travelers, Chapter 7, “Idiomatic Expressions – Avere and Essere + di + Infinitive” © 2012 by Stella Lucente, LLC.